Best Online Healthcare Programs in California (2026)

 How does Healthcare pay in California compare to other states?

-California salaries are approximately 29.5% higher than the national average for healthcare roles.
+California offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes California a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for healthcare in California?